datopian/datahub/README.md

 ## Copyright and License

-Copyright 2010-2011 Open Knowledge Foundation.
+Copyright 2011 Max Ogden and Rufus Pollock.

 Licensed under the MIT license: